MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 **Step 2.** Make a change.

-Go to the *./templates/base.html* file (*./restaurant_review/templates/restaruant_review/base.html* for django) and change the phrase "Azure Restaurant Review" to "Azure Restaurant Review - Redeployed".
+Go to the *./templates/base.html* file (*./restaurant_review/templates/restaruant_review/base.html* for Django) and change the phrase "Azure Restaurant Review" to "Azure Restaurant Review - Redeployed".

 **Step 3.** Commit and push the change to GitHub.